resurgam/Log/LongNowEncoding/extracts/README.txt

-I have more-or-less fully completed all our extracts.
-The 18 "complete" ones are contained in the "complete" folder.
+I have fully completed all our extracts.
+Everything is in the "complete" folder, categorized by name.
 The "TranscribedTexts" folder merely contains back-up copies of the extract images themselves, along with my transcriptions of each.
-All the files need to have my new "whitespace" fix applied, so they're still unjustified on the right side.
+Also in the "complete" folder is the index.html and image files for the homepage of my site.

-You can view the current working extracts live online at: http://web.uvic.ca/~dcarlton/extracts/complete/
+You can view the functionally complete site live online at: http://web.uvic.ca/~dcarlton/extracts/complete/longernowsite/